 The idea that “God is on our side” has been an absolute favorite ploy of nearly every national leader throughout recent history.
 It is a mentality that has worked wonders in the United States in getting Christians to sign up for military service.
 It worked very well in Nazi Germany as well.
 The majority of Nazi soldiers were Bible-believing Christians.
-Each and every one of them wore the words “God With Us” on their belt buckles.
+Each and every one of them wore the words “Gott Mit Uns [God With Us]” on their belt buckles.
 They believed it.
 We believe it.
 But is it true?

 Let everyone be subject to the governing authorities, for there is no authority except that which God has established.

-The Greek word that Paul uses that we translate into “established”, is “tasso”.
-The word can mean ‘to establish’, or ‘to file’, or ‘to order something’, and sometimes is translated as ‘orchestrate’.
+The Greek word that Paul uses that we translate into ‘established,’ is ‘tasso.’
+The word can mean ‘to establish,’ or ‘to file,’ or ‘to order something,’ and sometimes is translated as ‘orchestrate.’
 There are many scholars who argue that Paul, thankfully, isn’t saying here that the way governments are is the way God established them, because then you’d have to conclude that God set up Nazi Germany.
 Rather, what he’s saying, is that God will work with the governments, evil or good, to create some kind of order.
-Whether He likes them or not, he’ll use them according to the kind of government they are.
-Because He is a redemptive God, He can use the most evil schemes of oppressive government, turning them on their heads to advance His Kingdom.
-While God works with the governments He finds, it doesn’t mean that God approves of every government’s every action.
+Whether he likes them or not, he’ll use them according to the kind of government they are.
+Remember, Scripture claims that Satan rules over the nations.
+But God is a redemptive God, he can use the most evil schemes of oppressive government, turning them on their heads to advance his Kingdom.
+While God works with the governments he finds, it doesn’t mean that God approves of every government’s every action.
 Empires are a major enemy of God.